 Frequently asked questions

 There is no map and there are no directions on the website.
 Where is Ashlyn Wood?

 Yes, really.
-No more than one hundred, including crew.
-However, this number does not include children under four years old.
+No more than ninety, including crew.
+However, this number does not include children under five years old.

 You will be able to choose work to suit your ability and inclination and you will be part of a team of people.
-Jobs include: preparing the kitchen for the cooks, helping to prepare the evening meal, making sure the toilets are clean and have toilet paper in them, preparing social spaces, chopping and barrowing wood for the sauna and hot tub.
+Jobs include making sure the toilets are clean and have toilet paper in them, preparing social spaces, chopping and barrowing wood for the circle fires and the sauna.